How to Maintain Your Oiled Wood Floor

 If your floor requires re-oiling please follow these steps:

-- Clean the floor as directed in ‘General/Regular Cleaning’ and allow the floor to dry fully.
+- Clean the floor as directed in ‘General/Regular Cleaning’ noted above and allow the floor to dry fully.

-- Apply a thin coat of Blanchon Maintenance Oil onto the surface of the floor using a brush, roller or lint-free cloth.
+Apply a thin coat of Blanchon Maintenance Oil onto the surface a lint-free cloth is usually easiest but a brush can be used – just be careful not to overapply.